MicrosoftDocs/powerapps-docs/articles/functions/function-datasourceinfo.md

 Data sources can provide a wealth of information to optimize the user experience.

-You can use column level information in formulas to validate user input and provide immediate feedback to the user before using the **[Patch](function-patch.md)** function.
+You can use column level information to validate user input and provide immediate feedback to the user before using the **[Patch](function-patch.md)** function.
 The **[Validate](function-validate.md)** function uses this same information.

-You can use data source level information in formulas to disable or hide "Edit" and "New" buttons for users that do not have permissions to edit and create records.
+You can use data source level information to, for example, disable or hide "Edit" and "New" buttons for users that do not have permissions to edit and create records.

 Data sources vary in how much information they provide, including not providing any at all.  **[Collections](working-with-data-sources.md) provide no information.
-If a piece of information is not provided, a default is used or *blank* is the result.
+If a piece of information is not provided, a default is used or *blank* is returned.

 ## Description ##